Gravitropism: In shoots

 Gravitropism is an integral part of plant growth, orienting its position to maximize contact with sunlight, as well as ensuring that the roots are growing in the correct direction.
 Growth due to gravitropism is mediated by changes in concentration of the plant hormone auxin within plant cells.

 In the process of plant shoots growing opposite the direction of gravity by gravitropism, high concentration of auxin moves towards the bottom side of the shoot to initiate cell growth of the bottom cells, while suppressing cell growth on the top of the shoot.
 This allows the bottom cells of the shoot to continue a curved growth and elongate its cells upward, away from the pull of gravity as the auxin move towards the bottom of the shoot.

 As plants mature, gravitropism continues to guide growth and development along with phototropism.
 While amyloplasts continue to guide plants in the right direction, plant organs and function rely on phototropic responses to ensure that the leaves are receiving enough light to perform basic functions such as photosynthesis.
 In complete darkness, mature plants have little to no sense of gravity, unlike seedlings that can still orient themselves to have the shoots grow upward until light is reached when development can begin.

 Differential sensitivity to auxin helps explain Darwin's original observation that stems and roots respond in the opposite way to the forces of gravity.
 In both roots and stems, auxin accumulates towards the gravity vector on the lower side.
 In roots, this results in the inhibition of cell expansion on the lower side and the concomitant curvature of the roots towards gravity (positive gravitropism).
 In stems, the auxin also accumulates on the lower side, however in this tissue it increases cell expansion and results in the shoot curving up (negative gravitropism).

 A recent study showed that for gravitropism to occur in shoots, a lot of an inclination, instead of a weak gravitational force, is necessary.
 This finding sets aside gravity sensing mechanisms that would rely on detecting the pressure of the weight of statoliths.

 In fruit

 A few species of fruit exhibit negative geotropism.
 Bananas are one well-known example.
 Once the canopy that covers the fruit dries, the bananas will begin to curve upwards, towards sunlight, in what is known as phototropism.
-The specific chemical that initiates the upward curvature is a phytohormone in the banana called auxin.
+Like other plant tissues' response to gravity, the upward curvature of the banana fruit is mediated by auxin.
 When the banana is first exposed to sunlight after the leaf canopy dries, one face of the fruit is shaded.
 On exposure to sunlight, auxin in the banana migrates from the sunlight side to the shaded side.
 Since auxin is a powerful plant growth hormone, the increased concentration promotes cell division and causes the plant cells on the shaded side to grow.
 This asymmetrical distribution of auxin is responsible for the upward curvature of the banana.